Table of Contents

 A more expensive radio might have a better receiving stage and allow you to “hear” a little better but the distance it transmits will be about the same as any other radio with the same setup / environment.

 During good atmospheric conditions where the signal can bounce off (skip) of the ionosphere, it is possible to achieve contacts hundreds or thousands of miles away.

-CB Radio Buying Guide
+CB Radio Buying Guide for 2023

 Controls / Features

 The bare minimum controls you are likely to find on a radio would be a volume control, channel selector and squelch control (to suppress the white noise / hissing that is present when there is a lack of strong signal).

 Other useful radio features include:

 RF Gain – Allows you to decrease the sensitivity of the receiver.
 By turning this control down you can make weaker signals disappear leaving just the stronger stations.
 Conversely by turning it up up can bring in some of the fainter signals.

 Delta Tune – This fine tunes the frequency you are listening on – handy if the person you are trying to listen to is slightly off frequency.
 You are unlikely to need this unless using sideband as modern radios are very stable now.

 Mic Gain – This controls the gain of the microphone allowing you to turn it down if you have a loud voice or up if you are more quietly spoken.